-A participatory community process based on community dialogues is a prerequisite.
+A participatory community process is based on community dialogues which is a prerequisite for community ownership.
 This important phase is about clearing pathways in order to;

 - Create an opportunity for introductions with relevant community members. - Obtain their support. - Get to know the relevant people and their circumstances. - Specify the community needs in a verbal and written form.